A Probabilistic Mean-Field Limit for the Vlasov-Poisson System for Ions: Introduction

-All of the results discussed so far use methods that are `deterministic' in their treatment of the particle dynamics, with randomness appearing mainly in showing that the initial data for which the mean field limit holds are typical.
-Boers and Pickl \cite{BoersPickl} developed a `probabilistic' approach to the mean field limit, in which stochasticity of the initial data is used along the flow to control the dynamical evolution.
+The results discussed so far use methods that are predominantly `deterministic' in their treatment of the particle dynamics, with randomness appearing mainly in showing that the initial data for which the mean-field limit holds are typical.
+Boers and Pickl \cite{BoersPickl} developed a `probabilistic' approach to the mean-field limit, in which stochasticity of the initial data is used along the flow to control the dynamical evolution.
 Using this approach they could obtain the limit for singularities of order $\alpha < 2$ (in dimension $d=3$) with a cut-off radius of order $N^{-1/3}$---notably, this corresponds to the scale of the typical separation of particles.
-Lazarovici and Pickl \cite{LazaroviciPickl} were then able to extend the method to cover the missing extremal case $\alpha = 2$, proving a mean field derivation for the 3D electron Vlasov-Poisson system with cut-off at order $N^{-1/3 + \e}$.
-The cut-off was improved to $N^{-7/18 + \e}$ in the thesis of Grass \cite{GrassThesis}.
+Lazarovici and Pickl \cite{LazaroviciPickl} were then able to extend the method to cover the missing extremal case $\alpha = 2$, proving a mean-field derivation for the 3D electron Vlasov-Poisson system with cut-off at order $N^{-1/3 + \e}$.
+The cut-off was subsequently improved to $N^{-7/18 + \e}$ in the thesis of Grass \cite{GrassThesis} and to $N^{-5/12 + \e}$ by Feistl-Held and Pickl \cite{FHPickl253D}.
+By similar techniques, in two dimensions, Feistl-Held and Pickl \cite{FHPickl252D} have shown the mean-field limit for the 2D electron Vlasov-Poisson system for arbitrarily small cut-off of scale $N^{-\beta}$ for any $0 < \beta \leq 2$.

-We conclude the discussion of the mean field limit for electron Vlasov-Poisson by mentioning some results not requiring truncation.
-In the monokinetic case, Serfaty and Duerinckx \cite{SerfatyDuerinckx} proved the derivation of the pressureless Euler-Poisson system in the mean field limit from second-order Coulomb dynamics.
-For the Vlasov-Poisson-Fokker-Planck system, where the microscopic system includes independent idiosyncratic Brownian noise, the mean field limit was recently proven in dimension $d=2$, without cut-off, in \cite{BreschJabinSolerVFP}.
+We conclude the discussion of the mean-field limit for electron Vlasov-Poisson by mentioning some results not requiring truncation.
+In the monokinetic case, Serfaty and Duerinckx \cite{SerfatyDuerinckx} proved the derivation of the pressureless Euler-Poisson system in the mean-field limit from second-order Coulomb dynamics.
+For the Vlasov-Poisson-Fokker-Planck system, where the microscopic system includes independent idiosyncratic Brownian noise, the mean-field limit was recently proven in dimension $d=2$, without cut-off, in \cite{BreschJabinSolerVFP}.

 For the ion model~\eqref{eq:vpme}, an analogous microscopic model to \eqref{eq:GeneralParticles} describes ions in the plasma as point charges, interacting with a thermalized electron distribution: \be \quad i \in \{1, \ldots, N \} , \ee where \be - \Delta \Phi = \frac{1}{N} \sum_{j=1}^N \delta_{X_j} - e^\Phi . \ee As for the model for electrons, the interaction in this system becomes singular when $|X_i - X_j| \sim 0$.
 Unlike the electron model, and all models of the form \eqref{eq:GeneralParticles}, the interaction in \eqref{eq:IonsSing} depends \emph{nonlinearly} on the particle distribution.